 B. Draw up a scheme of Archival Reforms and implement it as an executive measure.

-The problem as I see it, is that NAI having authored and got the PR Act in 1993, now feels that Archival Reforms must be woven round the statute.
+The problem as I see it is that NAI having authored and got the PR Act in 1993, now feels that Archival Reforms must be woven around the statute.
 As it happens, the present legislation does not address the main problem, hence the disconnect (at least in my opinion)

 The news of proposed revision of the PR Act, and the recent amendments in the Rules which has allowed a substantial presence of academic end-users on the Archival Advisory Board d has generated a great deal of interest and excitement among scholars in India and abroad.
 The Committee has very kindly given full expression to these views.

 We have a great opportunity before us, of redrawing the rules of access to public records.
 What is needed is an out of box approach.
 Once we put forward the radical importance of greater and faster accessibility to Public Records, with the NAI converted into a statutory body, incorporating the concept of ‘intermediate custody’, then purely procedural issues, such as the absence of a proper record room, or of adequate manpower become secondary.